 When we anticipate or fantasize about jobs we will fill or would perform as the proverbial “king for a day”, we often say, “The first thing I’d do is…”.
 The first thing Arsene Wenger did for Arsenal was to sign Patrick Vieira.

 On August 14, 1996, Patrick Vieira signed for Arsenal, almost seven weeks before Wenger arrived to take over the job.
 Vieira, a box-to-box central midfielder who practically defines that role to this day, was an instant sensation.
 His combination of size, strength, athletic talent, technical skill, vision, and hard-nosed competitive desire made him a juggernaut in the Arsenal midfield.
+His impact was so great that I imagine it would have convinced many Gooners to use their Bonus Unibet and backed Arsenal for silverware.

 In hindsight, Vieira was also a noteworthy addition for what he wasn’t.
 In 1996, Arsenal had Bergkamp, but around him in those pre-Anelka, pre-Overmars days were aging forward players like Ian Wright and Paul Merson, and youngster John Hartson.
 Wenger, undoubtedly knowing he was inheriting a resolute defensive squad, might have been tempted to add another attacking player, but Vieira was instead his first choice.
 That decision was sound.